 Q: I've moved and need to change my address.
 Can I call the credit union with that information?

 A: For your security, we do not accept changes to your account by phone.
-We will accept a change of address in a signed written request that is mailed or dropped off at one of our branches.
+We will however accept a change of address in a signed written request form that is mailed or dropped off at one of our branch locations.
 We also accept address changes electronically via the message board within our password-protected NetTeller Online Banking.

 Q: What are Share and Loan ID numbers?

 A: Share ID numbers identify the different share accounts that comprise your membership account at the credit union.
 You can find your share and loan ID numbers on your Statement of Account, next to the name of each share listed.
 You will need to know your share ID numbers when you use our NetTeller Telephone Teller system.
-We typically identify your share accounts as follows: 00 - for Regular Share; 01 - for a Secondary Share such as a secondary savings, a Christmas Club Account, or a Vacation Club account; 70 - for Share Draft Checking; 71 - for a secondary checking account; 50 ...
-59 - for Share Certificates.
+We typically identify your share accounts as follows: 00 - for Regular Share; 01 - for a Secondary Share such as a secondary savings, or a Vacation Club account; 70 - for Share Draft Checking; 71 - for a secondary checking account; 50, 59 - for Share Certificates.

 Q: I get an error message when trying to view a recently cleared check in NetTeller Online Banking?

-A: Check images for the current month are not loaded into the Online Banking system until around the 20th of the following month.
-If you are having trouble viewing check images of checks that cleared two months ago or before, please email email@example.com for assistance.
+A: Check images for the current month aren't viewable in the Online Banking system until around the 20th of the following month.
+If you are having trouble viewing check images of checks that cleared two months ago or before, please email firstname.lastname@example.org for assistance.